hhthacker/qwik/README.md

 ## Please note

-This example uses the qwik web framework Fresh &mdash; [learn more](https://qwik.builder.io/docs/getting-started/)
+This example uses the qwik web framework &mdash; [learn more](https://qwik.builder.io/docs/getting-started/)

 ## Getting Started

-1. Make sure you have [Deno installed](https://deno.land) and ready to go first.
+1. Make sure you node.js v16 or higher and run `npm create qwik@latest`
 2. Run `npx degit grafbase/grafbase/examples/qwik` to clone this example
 3. Change directory into the new folder `cd qwik`
 4. Run `cp .env.example .env` to copy the example `.env.example` file to `.env`